mtth/kit/README.rst

 There are two ways to start the project.

-* The simplest one is to use the flasker console tool:
+* The simplest is to use the flasker console tool:

   .. code:: bash